Please click here for a Word document containing all suggested Genetics and Genomics courses for the 2013-2014 academic year.

 EPI 511 (Advanced Population and Medical Genetics), taught by Dr. Alkes Price, covers quantitative topics in human population genetics and applications to medical genetics, including the HapMap project, linkage disequilibrium, population structure and stratification, population admixture, admixture mapping, and natural selection.
 The course is aimed at Epidemiology and Biostatistics students with a strong interest in statistical genetics, and will be accessible to students with a sufficient statistical background.
 The course will emphasize hands-on analysis of large empirical data sets, thus requiring prior experience with a general-purpose high-level programming language such as Python or PERL.
 After taking this course, each student will have the experience and skills to develop and apply statistical methods to population genetic data.

 EPI 222 (Genetic Epidemiology of Diabetes), taught by Drs.
-Lu Qi, Frank Hu and Alessandro Doria in the Spring 2 session.
+Lu Qi, Frank Hu and Alessandro Doria.
 The genetics of diabetes and its complications, together with the descriptive epidemiology of these conditions, will be used to illustrate the process of generating etiologic hypotheses that can be studied by the methods of genetic epidemiology.
 Techniques of molecular genetics relevant to epidemiologic studies will be reviewed and demonstrated.
 Data sets that include genotype information will be analyzed with an emphasis placed on the examination of various gene/environment interaction.

 BIO227 (Fundamental Concepts in Gene Mapping), taught by Dr. Nan Laird, teaches students the diverse statistical methods used in genetic epidemiology, from familial aggregation and segregation studies to linkage scans candidate-gene association studies.
 While some familiarity with molecular biology and statistical hypothesis testing (e.g. material covered in EPI249 and BIO201) is helpful, it is not required since relevant concepts will be reviewed in lectures and labs.
 Students should leave with a basic understanding of how to read and evaluate statistical studies of genetics epidemiology.